0dayfall/generationk/README.md

 [![Go ReportCard](http://goreportcard.com/badge/muesli/kmeans)](http://goreportcard.com/report/0dayfall/generationk)
 [![GoDoc](https://godoc.org/github.com/golang/gddo?status.svg)](https://pkg.go.dev/github.com/0dayfall/generationk)

+# GenerationK
+This is a backtesting framework in Golang.
+Is is possible to perform backtests of data in CSV files.

 ⚠️ This is an early version.
 The package can be used for backtesting, but the API is not stable yet.
 This is a work in progress.
 Once stability is reached, version `1.0.0` will be tagged.
 Please check back then. ⚠️